plone/documentation/manage/deploying/performance/instancesthreads.rst

 Introduction
 ------------

 In a usual production Zope/Plone setup there are some tunings possible.
-So you searched a bit and found that, for a certain size of site, you need more than one Zope-instance and use `HAproxy`_ or `Pound`_ to load-balance between them.
+For a certain size of site, you need more than one Zope-instance and use `HAproxy`_ or `Pound`_ to load-balance between them.
 Then you may ask yourself: How many instances do I need?
 Next you see there is value "threads per instance" and wonder about the different
 recommendations: Only one thread or two, or four?
 And how does it effect memory usage?

 Rule Of The Thumb
 -----------------